 Women who test positive for urine pregnancy test will NOT receive further treatment and will be discontinued from the study.
-They should complete study exit procedures and be followed up for pregnancy outcome.
-See the [SoA](#) for data to be collected at the time of intervention discontinuation and follow-up and for any further evaluations that need to be completed.
+They should complete the study exit procedures and be followed up for pregnancy outcome.
+See the SoA for data to be collected at the time of intervention discontinuation and follow-up and for any further evaluations that need to be completed.

 7.2.
-Participant Discontinuation/Withdrawal from the Study
+Participant Discontinuation/Withdrawal From the Study

-- A participant may withdraw from the study at any time at his/her own request, or may be withdrawn at any time at the discretion of the investigator for safety, behavioral, compliance, or administrative reasons. - If the participant withdraws consent for disclosure of future information, the sponsor may retain and continue to use any data collected before such a withdrawal of consent.
+- A participant may withdraw from the study at any time at his/her own request, or may be withdrawn at any time at the discretion of the investigator for safety, behavioral, compliance, or administrative reasons. - If the participant withdraws consent for disclosure of future information, the sponsor may retain and continue to use any data collected before such a withdrawal of consent. - See the SoA for data to be collected at the time of study discontinuation and follow-up and for any further evaluations that need to be completed.